jknight/DotNet.Config/README.md

 * **Variable substition**: baked in support for variable substitution in your config files.
 * **Flexible**: Full support of multi-line configuration settings
 * **Glue it on**: features a unique "glue on" approach that applies configuration settings directly onto your class.
 It will even casting of int / enum /datetime datatypes!
+* **Strong Typing**: It will automatically cast ints, strings, dates, enums.
+You can also configure generic lists - see the example below

 ## Usage